kunalvirwal/Homelab/k3s/k3s_setup.md

 # K3s Setup

+Note: It is recommended to use the config.yaml files provided to set startup instructions for K3s instead of using inline flags.

 ## Setting up first node (k3s-server and k3s-agent)

 - `--tls-san` flag adds the provided IPs and DNS names into the tls certificate that is